 Statistics Canada

-Attention of Director, Investment, Science and Technology Division
+Attention of Director, Industrial Organization and Finance Division

 150 Tunney's Pasture Driveway

-For this survey, there are Section 12 agreements with the statistical agencies of Prince Edward Island, the Northwest Territories and Nunavut, as well as with Public Safety Canada; the Royal Canadian Mounted Police; Natural Resources Canada; the Communications Security Establishment; Innovation, Science and Economic Development Canada; and Public Services and Procurement Canada.
+For this survey, there are Section 12 agreements with the statistical agencies of Prince Edward Island, Northwest Territories and Nunavut, as well as with Public Safety Canada.

-For agreements with provincial and territorial government organizations, the data shared will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.
+For agreements with provincial and territorial government organizations, the shared data will be limited to information pertaining to organizational establishments located within the jurisdiction of the respective province or territory.

 Record linkage

-To enhance the data from this survey and reduce response burden, Statistics Canada may combine the information you provide with data from other surveys or administrative sources.
+To enhance the data from this survey and to reduce the response burden, Statistics Canada may combine the information you provide with data from other surveys or administrative sources.

 Topics covered in the survey